 - Originality and Acknowledgement of Sources: The manuscript should contain research or treatment of original nature.
 Any citation or adaptation The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted and permission has been obtained where necessary.
 Proper acknowledgment of the work of others must always be given.
 Authors should cite publications that have influenced the reported work and that give the work appropriate context within the larger scholarly record.
 Information obtained privately, as in conversation, correspondence, or discussion with third parties, must not be used or reported without explicit, written permission from the source.
 Plagiarism takes many forms, from ‘passing off’ another’s paper as the author’s own paper, to copying or paraphrasing substantial parts of another’s paper (without attribution), to claiming results from research conducted by others.
 Plagiarism in all its forms constitutes unethical behavior and is unacceptable.

 - Multiple, Repetitive, or Simultaneous Publication: Multiple, repetitive, or simultaneous publication in other publications are things which are objectionable.
-The manuscript containing same information cannot be submitted or published in other scientific periodicals.
+The manuscript containing the same information cannot be submitted or published in other scientific periodicals.

 - Sources of Information and References: Information from personal communication such as conversations, interviews, correspondence, and discussions or activities that are confidential as a manuscript jury or grant application or research funding schemes, should not be used without written permission from the original source or author.

 - Hazardous Materials and Human Subjects and Animals: The use of hazardous materials or equipment should be written clearly in the text.
 All procedures related to human or animal to be approved by the appropriate institutional committee and the approval must be explained in the text.
-Human rights is an important thing to be fully realized by the author.
+Human right is an important thing to be fully realized by the author.
 Authors should clearly explain their actions and statements consent for receiving information of every human subject involved.

 - Conflict of Interest: All authors should disclose in their manuscript any financial and personal relationships with other people or organizations that could be viewed as inappropriately influencing (bias) their work.
 All sources of financial support for the conduct of the research and/or preparation of the article should be disclosed, as should the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.
 Examples of potential conflicts of interest which should be disclosed include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and grants or other funding.
 Potential conflicts of interest should be disclosed at the earliest possible stage.

 - Fatal Errors in the Published Manuscript: When an author discovers a significant error or inaccuracy in their own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper if deemed necessary by the editor.
-If the editor or the publisher learn from a third party that a published work contains an error, it is the obligation of the author to cooperate with the editor, including providing evidence to the editor where requested.
+If the editor or the publisher learns from a third party that a published work contains an error, it is the obligation of the author to cooperate with the editor, including providing evidence to the editor where requested.